Vyral/sean-zanganeh-blog/_posts/2019-05-07-how-do-you-become-debt-free-faster.md

 How can you pay down your mortgage faster so that you can own your home debt-free?
 Today I’ll share two great ideas you should look into when it comes time to purchase your next home or refinance your current one:

 **1\.
 Make one extra payment every year**.
-Did you know that by making extra payment on your 30-year mortgage every single year, you could actually pay off your mortgage seven years faster?
+Did you know that by making one extra payment on your 30-year mortgage every single year, you could actually pay off your mortgage seven years faster?
 If you do this, you’ll also end up paying a lot less in interest over that time.

 {% include pullquote.html %}